dphfox/wolf/docs/design/11-functions.md

 ```

 Alternatively, you can shorten the command by just passing the script - it will
-default to looking for a function called `main`.
+default to looking for an identifier called `main`.

 ```
 $ wf script_name.wf